Church Discipline Summary

 In each passage we are told that God will grant our request but there is a condition with each one.
 Since scripture is inerrant or without errors, then we know that each scriptural passage provides a more complete understanding of a given truth.
 Consequently when we examine all of these passages together, we understand that God grants our prayers when we pray in faith and according to His will or His name.
 This is the same message of Matthew 18:19-20.

 Why do we know that God approves of church discipline and will bless the decisions made in the process?
 The answer is found in the fact that heaven has already given approval (binding and loosing) when church discipline involves at least two or three people and not just one person.
 Church discipline is a process that God has established and already has His blessing.
 The parable of the lost sheep describes the goal of church discipline.
-It is His will that we do this (Matt.
-18:14).
+It is His will that we do this (Matthew 18:14).
 We are to help a straying Christian or in the context of church discipline a sinning Christian.
-We are to seek their holiness and approach him/her with love and grace (Gal.
-6:1).
+We are to seek their holiness and approach him/her with love and grace (Galatians 6:1).
 It is the will of God that we do this, that we care for them.

 Church discipline reveals the heart of our holy God.
 He wants us to be like Him.

 As obedient children, do not be conformed to the former lusts which were yours in your ignorance, but like the Holy One who called you, be holy yourselves also in all your behavior; because it is written, “YOU SHALL BE HOLY, FOR I AM HOLY.”
-1 Pet.
-1:14 (NASB)
+1 Peter 1:14 (NASB)

 There is not even a trace of sin (James 1:17).
 Sometimes individuals talk about white and black sins.
 There is no such thing as a white sin.
 All sins are sins and God does not commit any type of sin.
 He wants us to be like Him.
 But isn’t it wonderful that our God is also a just and compassionate God?
 He wants church discipline to be performed justly and compassionately because that is His character too!
 Our God is not out of balance.
 We have a wonderful God.
 Praise Him for His lovely character.